 Business License Tax

-A City of Cloverdale business license is not a regulatory license— it is a tax to help pay for the public safety needs of the community; and to provide ongoing maintenance of our streets and parks for the citizens of the City of Cloverdale.
+A City of Cloverdale business license is not a regulatory license, it is a tax to help pay for the public safety needs of the community, and to provide ongoing maintenance of our streets and parks for the citizens of the City of Cloverdale.
 Conducting business in the City of Cloverdale without a license can result in penalties, Notices of Violation and Administrative Citations.
-It is a misdemeanor to violate the City Business License ordinances.
+It is a misdemeanor to violate the City Business License ordinance.